 Mr. Cox has been a commentator for Mealey’s Litigation Report: Insurance Bad Faith and also has experience in consulting on complex e-discovery issues.

 Mr. Cox has also committed many hours to representation of pro bono clients.
 In 2010-2011, and again in 2013, he was part of a team of firm attorneys who developed a series of webinars with the D.C.
 Bar Pro Bono Program’s Community Economic Development (CED) Project, on risk management and insurance matters, focused on issues faced by non-profit organizations.
 The firm was honored as the co-recipient of the D.C.
 Bar’s 2011 Frederick B. Abramson Award for its work on this project.

-Mr. Cox has been recognized as a 2014 Washington, D.C.
+Mr. Cox has been recognized as a 2014 and 2015 Washington, D.C.
 "Super Lawyer" in the area of Insurance Coverage by Super Lawyers magazine.

 Professional & Community Activities

 District of Columbia Bar Association (Litigation Section E-Discovery Committee), Member

 American Bar Association (Tort Trial & Insurance Practice Section), Member

 Street Law Program in partnership with Georgetown University Law Center and the District of Columbia Public School System, Participant

 District of Columbia's Landlord Tenant Resource Center Staff, Volunteer